rheera/analyze-stocks-with-python/README.md

 ## Stretch Goals

-- [ ] Make the dates for the two graphs the same so the viusalizations can be compared easier.
+- [ ] Make the dates for the two graphs the same so the viusalizations can be compared easier

 ## Knowledge Acquired